 Building of Bath Collection, Local authority museum in Bath, England.

-The collection reveals how local craftsmen and architects worked together during the Georgian era and which regional materials shaped the city's appearance.
-Visitors can see how these buildings became central to Bath's identity and daily life.
+The collection shows how local craftsmen and architects worked together during the Georgian era, and which regional materials shaped the look of the city.
+Visitors can see how building choices made centuries ago still define the streets of Bath today.

-The museum is open Tuesday through Friday in the afternoon and weekends throughout the day, with wheelchair access provided.
-The historic building may have narrow passages and stairs, so plan your visit accordingly.
+The museum is open Tuesday through Friday in the afternoon and on weekends throughout the day, with wheelchair access available.
+The building has narrow passages and stairs in some areas, so it helps to ask staff about the accessible route on arrival.

 The community of curious travelers